mp-czhang/mp-czhang.github.io/_clinical/clinical-ESAPI.md

 ---
-title: "Proficient in ESAPI"
+title: "Being proficient in ESAPI"
-date: 2023-3-1
+date: 2023-9-1
-excerpt: "This project involves the commissioning of the Varian TrueBeam™ system, ensuring its readiness for clinical use."
+excerpt: "ESAPI is a special programming tool for clinical development of ARIA, ECLIPSE and Portal dosimetry developed by Varian.
+I proficiently mastered ESAPI in my basic treatment planning rotation and benefited my rotation and research work."
 collection: clinical
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.